That critique will be the Specialty Item that you've created for your client.

 As you start to write your Artist Statement for the Sophomore Review let me know if I can assist in any way.
 Remember this is your personal statement about where you are right now regarding yourself as an artist/designer.

-(Explaining your creative and academic self to yourself.
-This is where I am right now in my life.)
+your creative and academic self to yourself.
+This is where I am right now in my

 You should write it on your own stationery.
 The first draft can be on plain paper but the finished draft must be on your new branding stationery.